Teaching hospital: France

 There are 32 teaching hospitals in France.
-Amongst these are 30 University hospitals and only two Regional teaching hospitals.
+Amongst these are 30 university hospitals and only two regional teaching hospitals.

 North America

 United States

 The first teaching hospital in the United States was founded at the College of Philadelphia (now the University of Pennsylvania) in 1765, when medical students at the college began taking bedside instruction at the Pennsylvania Hospital (an institution that predated the medical school by several years).
 Following that were King's College of New York in 1768, Harvard University in 1783, Dartmouth College in 1798, and Yale University in 1810 to begin the history of notable university-affiliated teaching hospitals in America.

-Teaching hospitals rose to prevalence in the United States beginning the early 1900s and they largely resembled those established by Johns Hopkins University, the University of Pennsylvania and the Lakeside Hospital in Cleveland.
-The hospitals that followed the example of these universities were all very large, technologically sophisticated and aimed to have a global impact through both patient care and scientific research.
+Teaching hospitals rose to prevalence in the United States beginning in the early 1900s, largely resembling the model established by Johns Hopkins University, the University of Pennsylvania and the Lakeside Hospital in Cleveland.
+All were very large, technologically sophisticated and aimed to have a global impact through both patient care and scientific research.
 Additionally, these hospitals had large patient bases, abundant financial resources, and renowned physicians, advisors and staff.
-Many of the medical schools that ensued the prospect of being associated to a nearby hospital tended to be private institutions that received philanthropic support.
+Many of these medical schools associated with a nearby hospital were private institutions that received philanthropic support.

 While some funding comes from Medicaid for the GME process, teaching hospitals must consider paying residents and fellows within their budgets.
 These additional costs vary between hospitals based on funding by Medicaid and their general salary for residents and fellows.
-Despite these costs, they are often offset by the prices of procedures which are elevated in comparison to most non-teaching hospitals.
-Teaching hospitals often justify this additional cost factor by boasting that their quality of care rises above non-teaching hospitals, or ensuring the patient that they are improving medicine of the future by having their procedure done with medical trainees present.
+Despite these costs, they are often offset by the prices of procedures, which are elevated in comparison to most non-teaching hospitals.
+Teaching hospitals often justify this additional cost factor by boasting that their quality of care rises above non-teaching hospitals, or assuring the patient that they are improving the medicine of the future by having their procedure done with medical trainees present.

 Oceania

 Australia

-According to the Medical Journal of Australia, Australian teaching hospitals typically receive less funding for research than they do in similarly-situated countries.
+According to the Medical Journal of Australia, Australian teaching hospitals typically receive less funding for research than they do in similarly situated countries.
 The late 1800s and early 1900s saw several attempts at instituting a teaching hospital to be affiliated with a medical school, but plans fell through until 1928, when Royal Prince Alfred Hospital became Australia's first teaching hospital, to educate students of the University of Sydney.